SamuelEarl/fanny-pack-ui-old/src/routes/get-started/+page.svelte.md

 <br>

 ## Conclusion
 Your theme should now be enabled when you start your app.
 You can use the CSS variables from your `theme.css` file and the utility classes throughout your app.
 When you use the components with the theme that you created, you might decide to change some of your variable values.
-Feel free to change your CSS variable values following the instructions inside your `theme.css` file or the default component settings following the instructions inside your `defaults.ts` file.
+Feel free to change your CSS variable values following the instructions inside your `theme.css` file or the default component settings following the instructions inside your `/src/fp-env-vars/.env` file.